Who We Are

-We are an agribusiness and real estate development company founded and based in Santa Paula, California, committed to responsibly using and managing our nearly 11,000 acres of land, water resources and other assets to maximize long-term stockholder value.
-We are one of California’s oldest citrus growers.
-We are one of the largest growers of lemons in the United States and the largest grower of avocados in the United States.
+We are an agribusiness and real estate development company founded and based in Santa Paula, California, committed to responsibly using and managing our 14,500 acres of land, water resources and other assets to maximize long-term stockholder value.
+We are one of California’s oldest citrus growers, one of the largest growers of lemons in the United States, and are the largest grower of avocados in the United States.
 In addition to growing lemons and avocados, we grow oranges and a variety of other specialty citrus and other crops.

-We have agricultural plantings throughout Ventura and Tulare Counties in California, which plantings consist of approximately 3,010 acres of lemons, 1,169 acres of avocados, 1,654 acres of oranges and 923 acres of specialty citrus and other crops.
+We have agricultural plantings on properties located in Ventura, Tulare, San Bernardino and San Luis Obispo Counties in California and in Yuma, Arizona and La Serena, Chile.
+The plantings consist of approximately 5,000 acres of lemons, 900 acres of avocados, 1,600 acres of oranges, 1,000 acres of specialty citrus, and 6,000 acres of other crops.
 We also operate our own packinghouse in Santa Paula, California, where we process and pack lemons that we grow as well as lemons grown by others.

 Limoneira prides itself on growing sustainably and has been doing this for over a century.
 Sustainability exists and is enhanced by actively building diversity into our organization’s fabric.
-The Company maintains diversity with respect to locations of our operations, crops at those locations and business endeavors.
+We maintain diversity with respect to locations of our operations, crops at those locations and business endeavors.
 This diversity creates great economic resiliency and sound sustainable practices.

-Geographically the Company operates out of two different locations in the United States.
-Our Northern Operation is based in Porterville, California in the San Joaquin Valley and the Limoneira Headquarters in Santa Paula, California.
+Geographically, we operate out of two different locations in the United States.
+Our Northern Operation is based in Porterville, California in the San Joaquin Valley and our Limoneira Headquarters is in Santa Paula, California.
 Additionally, we maintain collaborative relationships with our global partners.
 This geographic diversity ensures that if any region is impacted by adverse weather conditions, we are able to maintain a constant source of supply for our customers.

 Limoneira has established a variety of protocols for sustainable growing relating to site selection, species and variety, soil and organic recycling, water efficiency and integrated pest management.

-Harvest is the culmination of an entire year of work in the orchard and the condition of fruit upon arrival at the packing line is a critical part of this process.
-Limoneira harvests in a manner that is safe for the employee and limits fruit damage.
+Harvest is the culmination of an entire year of work in the orchard and the condition in which the fruit arrives at the packing line is a critical part of this process.
+Limoneira harvests in a manner that is safe for the employee and also limits fruit damage.
 We coordinate scheduling and information from our harvesting crews and packinghouse daily to enhance our arrival quality.